 The shared service currently employs 263 FTE, though the number of staff is much higher due to the large number of part-time employees.
-As this is a transitional service, there will be no staff employed by this service after September 2009.
+As this is a transitional service, staff returned to their parent employers from September 2009.

 The shared service reports against a number of key national indicators.
 However, the majority of Performance Indicators relate to attainment and will not be reported on during the period of the shared service as no data will be available during the five months to 31st August 2009.